jdmarin60/leave-dashboard/README.md

 ## 🚀 What Was Implemented

-- Display of leave requests with basic information
+- Display of leave requests with basic required information
 - **Status filtering** via dropdown
 - **Sort toggle** for ascending/descending date order
 - **Approve/Reject** functionality for requests